 Yuan Ming, Dean

-Yuan Ming is Professor in Peking University’s School of International Studies, and serves as an Associate Dean of Peking University’s Institute of International and Strategic Studies and Director of its Center for American Studies.
+Yuan Ming is Professor in Peking University' School of International Studies, and serves as an Associate Dean of Peking University's Institute of International and Strategic Studies.
 She was a visiting scholar at UC Berkeley and the University of Oxford, and conducted research at the Carnegie Endowment for International Peace and Brookings Institution.
 Professor Yuan frequently speaks at international forums, such as the World Economic Forum or Club of Rome.
-Professor Yuan was a member of the Chinese People’s Political Consultative Conference from 1998 to 2012, as well as of its Foreign Relations Committee.
+Professor Yuan was a member of the Chinese People's Political Consultative Conference from 1998 to 2012, as well as of its Foreign Relations Committee.
 In addition, Professor Yuan has served on the boards of numerous high-profile institutions, such as the Council on Foreign Relations and the United Nations Foundation.

 Wang Bo, Associate Dean

 Wang Bo is a Professor of Philosophy and Head of the Department of Philosophy, Peking University.
 He also serves as the Director of the Office of Humanities and Social Science Research at Peking University.
 He was a visiting scholar at the Harvard-Yenching Institute, and was selected a New Century Excellent Talent by the Ministry of Education of China.
 His scholarly interests include history of Chinese philosophy and classical Chinese philosophy.